ErlingSigurdson/Billy/README.md

 - Over UART through a cable connection.
 - Over Wi-Fi as a local TCP server, e.g. sent by a classic Unix utility `netcat` (`nc`) or by an Anroid app like [Serial Wi-Fi terminal](https://serial-wifi-terminal.en.softonic.com/android).
-- Over Wi-Fi as a local HTTP server, e.g. from a web browser (sketch provides a simplistic web interface) or a different app capable of sending HTTP requests.
+- Over Wi-Fi as a local HTTP server, e.g. from a web browser (the sketch provides a simplistic web interface) or a different app capable of sending HTTP requests.
 - Over Bluetooth Classic as a slave device[^1], e.g. from a desktop Bluetooth terminal or an Android app like [Serial Bluetooth Controller](https://bluetooth-serial-controller.en.softonic.com/android).